Ceramic Aesthetics on Glass Bottles: Why Brands Are Switching

 Design freedom

 Because sublimation is a digital CMYK process, the decoration is not limited to simple patterns or single-colour prints.
-Brands can apply full-colour artwork, photographic imagery, intricate illustrations and unlimited gradients — all on a ceramic-feel surface.
-The combination of tactile matte finish and photographic visual detail is difficult to achieve with any other decoration method.
+Brands can apply full-colour artwork, HD imagery, intricate illustrations and unlimited gradients — all on a ceramic-feel surface.
+The combination of tactile matte finish and HD visual detail is difficult to achieve with any other decoration method.

 Learn more about our sublimation technology or request a sample.